kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 Include swim lane Diagram here.

 ## Procedure
-See the checkbox to see if this procedure is one way among others of ir
+See the [checkbox](#mvp-reqmts) to see if this procedure is only one way among others or required exactly.

 ### Inputs
 * Roles needed to operate business processes